dhbradshaw/ProjectEulerFastRust/readme.md

 rustc 1.21.0 (3b72af97e 2017-10-09)
 ```

-To look at a given problem, go to `src/problems/rs`.
+Or just browse.
+To look at the code for a given problem, go to `src/problems/rs`.

 ## Community challenge: 0.1 => 0.01 seconds.
 I read a statement on Hacker News that said that skilled programmers can look at the code of a beginner and improve its efficiency by a factor of 10.
 Can that happen here?